 Why does ownership matter

 As stated above, the Media Details page is available for all media in your Library.
-You can view it outside of a classroom.
-You may also be able to Download or Copy media you don't own.
-See Viewing Shared Media for more information on that.
+You can view this and you may also be able to Download or Copy or Post the media to an Echo360 or LMS/VLE course.

-If you are the owner of a piece of media, you have full control over the media.
-Instructors have more functionality than Students do (students cannot publish for example).
+If you are the owner of a piece of media, you have full control over it.
+Instructors have more functionality than Students do (students cannot publish to a course, for example).
 OWNED media appears in the Library page with YOUR name appearing at the bottom of the tile.

 What can media owners do that non-owners typically cannot?